BluexIce/VocabTrainer/README.md

 - I´m currently working on an Android APK of this version.
 Right now it works under Linux and Windows 10.
 All you need is python3 and kivyMD.

-- A file to show how to compile it for Android will follow in the near future. (with an buildozer apk file in this repository)
+- A file to show how to compile it for Android will follow in the near future. (with a buildozer apk file in this repository)